haberdashPI/vscode-master-key/notes.md

 BUG: search highlighting clears almost immediately

 BUG: when there are no keys defined the visual keybinding output includes `undefined`

+NEW TEST: palette commands can no be readily tested, I believe...

+SMALL BUG: should 'esc' really be appended in the status bar since it cancels a prefix sequence... 🤔

 unit tests: edge cases with recording edits
   - how about when I switch documents?